algorand/go-algorand/scripts/release/README.md

 ## Notes

-All of the `aws ...` commands are now executed by Jenkins and are defined in the `Jenkinsfile`.
+- All of the `aws ...` commands are now executed by Jenkins and are defined in the `Jenkinsfile`.
 The reason for this is simple:  Jenkins already has the AWS auth credentials, and we don't want or need to be sending them anywhere else in the cloud.

+- An ec2 instance is created and deleted by the `*_ec2_instance.sh` scripts in `release/`.
+Any pertinent information, such as the instance name and security group ID, are stored in the sub-directory `release/tmp`.
+This information is used by the shutdown script and then removed on a successful shutdown.

 ## Troublshooting